careerbuilder/DataScienceAPIDocumentation/CompanyJobDescription.md

 }
 ```

+Note that currently only Carotene v3.1 is supported.

 ## Response Structure
-Response consist of a list of `job_descriptions` where each item contains a `id` string which is job id and `description` string which is description for that particular job.
+The response consists of a list of `job_descriptions` where each item contains a description`id`
+string and a job `description` string.

+Example response body:

 ```json
 {